 This has resulted in:

-- inspiring people to think about helping the less-fortunate during the holidays
+- Inspiring people to think about helping others.

-- transporting American clutter to where it can really benefit others
+- Transporting clutter to where it can benefit people.

 Honestly, your ideas have played an instrumental part in this idea.
 Thanks for the inspiration, and happy holidays!